 Once you have collected the MVV, you can enter and leave the Netherlands (and other Schengen countries) for a maximum of 90 days within a period of 180 days.
 Your Dutch residence card should be available during that time, and once collected it will replace the MVV.

 The residence permit can be granted for up to five years, depending on individual circumstances.
 It may be possible to extend your residence permit but in some cases you cannot, for example, if your purpose of stay is to work as an au pair, as a seasonal worker, on a working holiday exchange program, or to gain work experience after graduating.
-Find out if you can extend your permit.
+Find out about extending your Dutch visa.

 If your circumstances change